-Lake St Clair, St. Clair Lagoon and Lake King William are managed as Premium Wild Trout Fisheries.
+Lake St Clair, St. Clair Lagoon and Lake King William are managed as wild trout fisheries.
 Angling regulations and seasons are specific for each water.
 Anglers should ensure that they are familiar with and observe these regulations which can be found in the Tasmanian Inland Recreational Fishing Code.